 So, you want a cleaner environment?
-You’re sick of seeing streets lined with trash, hearing stories of animals suffocating on plastic and don’t care for the mess you see everyday?
+You’re sick of seeing streets lined with trash, hearing stories of animals suffocating on plastic and don’t care for the mess you see in public spaces everyday?
 You’ve decided it’s time to care for the environment.
 To do this, you’ve stopped buying plastic bags, you have a hemp bag with steel straws in your handbag, you bought a reusable water bottle and your favourite coffee shop uses those biodegradable coffee cups.
 You’ve got two of Rs, reduce and reuse, sorted.
 But now for the recycling.
-We have found the best recycling organisations to make recycling a breeze for you.
+We have found the best recycling organisations to make recycling a breeze.

 Petco: Petco specialises in the recycling of PET plastic, the type of plastic that is used for bottles, jars and containers.
 They take these items and use them to make fibre for pillows and duvets, fruit trays and new bottles.
 Petco has many drop-off sites around Joburg, which you can find here.